 The Right ESA Dog Breed for You

-When it comes to choosing the right dog as an emotional support animal for depression, what matters is your bond with the animal and your individual needs.
+When it comes to choosing the right dog as an emotional support animal for depression, be honest about your needs and how the dog will fit into your life.
 Finding a dog that fits your lifestyle, personality, and emotional needs may take some time.
-Once you find the right dog, however, it will be that much more rewarding and meaningful.
+However, once you find the right dog, it will be much more rewarding and meaningful.